-For further information concerning the changes in the scope of DBS's operations and its profitability, see section 1.4.4.D.
+For further information concerning the changes in the scope of DBS's operations and its profitability, see section 1.4.4D.

-5.1.4 Market developments in the segment of operations
+5.1.4 Market developments in the segment of operation

-In February 2014, the Council and, to the best of DBS knowledge, also the Minister of Communications, gave their decision with regard to the marketing of limited channel packages that customers may select instead of the basic package ("the Base Packages"), as well as the maximum price at which these can be offered, under an amendment to the Communications Law.
-DBS has begun marketing three such base packages.
+In February 2014, the Minister of Communications and the Council, gave their decision with regard to the marketing of limited channel packages that customers may select instead of the basic package ("the Base Packages"), as well as the maximum price at which these can be offered, under an amendment to the Communications Law.
+DBS markets three such base packages.